Bouldering: Highball bouldering

-Competitions

-Traditionally, competition in bouldering was informal, with climbers working out problems near the limits of their abilities, then challenging their peers to repeat these accomplishments.
-However, modern climbing gyms allow for a more formal competitive structure.
+Competition bouldering

 The International Federation of Sport Climbing (IFSC) employs an indoor format (although competitions can also take place in an outdoor setting) that breaks the competition into three rounds: qualifications, semi-finals, and finals.
 The rounds feature different sets of four to six boulder problems, and each competitor has a fixed amount of time to attempt each problem.
 At the end of each round, competitors are ranked by the number of completed problems with ties settled by the total number of attempts taken to solve the problems.

 Some competitions only permit climbers a fixed number of attempts at each problem with a timed rest period in between.
 In an open-format competition, all climbers compete simultaneously, and are given a fixed amount of time to complete as many problems as possible.
 More points are awarded for more difficult problems, while points are deducted for multiple attempts on the same problem.

 In 2012, the IFSC submitted a proposal to the International Olympic Committee (IOC) to include lead climbing in the 2020 Summer Olympics.
 The proposal was later revised to an "overall" competition, which would feature bouldering, lead climbing, and speed climbing.
-In May 2013, the IOC announced that climbing would not be added to the 2020 Olympic program.

-In 2016, the International Olympic Committee (IOC) officially approved climbing as an Olympic sport "in order to appeal to younger audiences."
-The Olympics will feature the earlier proposed overall competition.
-Medalists will be competing in all three categories for a best overall score.
-The score will be calculated by the multiplication of the positions that the climbers have attained in each discipline of climbing.
+In 2016, the International Olympic Committee (IOC) officially approved climbing, along with four other sports, as an Olympic sport, based on their "impact on gender equality, the youth appeal of the sports and the legacy value of adding them to the Tokyo Games".

 History

-Rock climbing first appeared as a sport in the late 1800s.
-Early records describe climbers engaging in what is now referred to as bouldering, not as a separate discipline, but as a playful form of training for larger ascents.
-It was during this time that the words "bouldering" and "problem" first appeared in British climbing literature.
-Oscar Eckenstein was an early proponent of the activity in the British Isles.
-In the early 20th century, the Fontainebleau area of France established itself as a prominent climbing area, where some of the first dedicated bleausards (or "boulderers") emerged.
-One of those athletes, Pierre Allain, invented the specialized shoe used for rock climbing.